bmegli/unity-network-hardware-video-decoder/README.md

 It is likely that H.264 through VAAPI will work also on AMD and NVIDIA.

-[Other technologies](https://github.com/bmegli/unity-network-hardware-video-decoder/wiki/Hardware) may also be supported but were not tested.
+[Other technologies](https://github.com/bmegli/unity-network-hardware-video-decoder/wiki/Hardware) may also work but were not tested.

 ### Depth/point clouds

-Intel VAAPI HEVC Main10 compatible hardware decoders, at least Apollo Lake.
+Intel VAAPI HEVC Main10 compatible hardware decoders, at least Intel Apollo Lake.

-[Other technologies](https://github.com/bmegli/unity-network-hardware-video-decoder/wiki/Hardware) may also be supported but were not tested.
+[Other technologies](https://github.com/bmegli/unity-network-hardware-video-decoder/wiki/Hardware) may also work but were not tested.

 ## Dependencies